Introduction of new refuse derived fuel tax set to impact businesses throughout the UK and Ireland.

 Working with a waste management provider that understands the waste hierarchy with access to the supporting infrastructure can implement strategies at each stage of that hierarchy, helping your business achieve circularity.

 The overarching objective of any waste strategy is to first reduce the amount of waste generated before working to improve recycling rates.
-Throughout this process, it is also key to provide those businesses access to circular solutions, which might include creating energy from waste (EfW), when every possible prior effort has been made to extract those recyclates.
+Throughout this process, it is also key to provide those businesses access to circular solutions, which might include creating energy sources from waste (EfW), when every possible prior effort has been made to extract those recyclates.

 Veolia’s investment in Infrastructure helps protect our customer’s pockets